pg-spot-ops/pg-spot-operator/README.md

 postgres=# SELECT ...
 ```

-Incredible!
-As hinted in the log output - an 8h work day will cost us less than a cup of coffee, specifically $2.3.
+Incredible, as hinted in the log output - **an 8h work day will cost us $1.7** - less than a cup of coffee!

-PS Note that the displayed 3.4x discount is calculated from the normal on-demand EC2 instance cost, RDS adds a ~50%
-premium on top of that + EBS storage costs.
 Also note that the instance is tuned according to the hardware already!

 Wow, that task went smooth, other people's computers can be really useful sometimes...OK time to call it a day and shut down
 the instance ...

 ```
-pg_spot_operator --region=eu-north-1 --instance-name=analytics --teardown
+pg_spot_operator --region=eu-south-2 --instance-name=analytics --teardown

+2024-11-19 11:48:04,251 INFO Destroying cloud resources if any for instance analytics ...
 ...
-2024-10-14 14:57:03,201 INFO Destroying cloud resources if any for instance analytics ...
-...
-2024-10-14 14:59:09,293 INFO OK - cloud resources for instance analytics cleaned-up
+2024-11-19 11:48:04,251 INFO OK - cloud resources for instance analytics cleaned-up
 ```

 PS If you don't yet have a safe AWS playground / credentials - start with a bit of Terraform [here](https://github.com/pg-spot-ops/pg-spot-operator/tree/main/scripts/terraform)